Kamenets–Podolsky pocket: Personnel condition

 5.)
 Lack of any possibility to carry out the most primitive personal hygiene, especially also because there is no soap.

 6.)
 Due to the loss of almost all combat vehicles, people lack any toiletries, their mending kit and so on.

 In addition, many people experience a high degree of exhaustion as a result of uninterrupted, significant physical exertion.

 At present, the efficiency of all infantry units of the division can only be estimated at 50%.

 If such stress continues, there is an absolute risk that the state of health will deteriorate significantly in a few days.
 After that, it is to be expected that the operational readiness will decrease to such an extent that it will no longer be possible to speak of striking power.

 Numerous cases with currently mild symptoms will then worsen to such an extent that longer medical treatment and even more hospitalizations will be necessary.

-By withdrawing the troops for 14 days with the possibility of rest, intensive personal hygiene and re-equipping with clothing and footwear, it is still possible to achieve that a larger percentage of the sick in the troops can be cured.

-If this is not granted, a very considerable loss of fighting units must be expected in the near future, for which replacements are no longer available after all the supply services have been combed out.

 By 1 May 1944, as a result of continuous heavy combat throughout March–April 1944, the personnel strength of the 1st Panzer Army corps' declined tremendously.
 The huge imbalance between the combat strength (Gefechtsstärke) on one hand and the overall strength on the other, be it ration strength (Verpflegungsstärke) or actual strength (Iststärke), was particularly notable.
 In response to the request of the command of the 1st Panzer Army to provide information on its strength, the command of the LIX Army Corps submitted its report on 5 May 1944, about its strength at the start of the month.
 It consisted of the 82nd, 254th, 291st, 371st Infantry Divisions, 20th Panzergrenadier Division, 1st Panzer Division, remnants of the 25th Panzer Division (attached to the 20th Panzergrenadier Division), as well as numerous GHQ units.